 For most players, once they have 800 PA’s, their BABIP is kinda set in stone.
 Temporary fluctuations typically give way to this steady ‘set point.’
 On the chart, notice how both 2018 and career BABIP numbers are included.

-Based on this data, we can stratify the roster into tiers based on offensive production:
+Based on this data, we can stratify the roster into tiers:

 TIER ONE: Lennon & McCartney